viktorcessan/CostAnalysis/docs/models.md

 \end{cases}
 ```

+For platform solutions, the build time T_b is added to this period.

 Parameters:
 - I_s: Initial investment for solution s
 - C_b: Current base cost
 - C_s: Monthly cost for solution s
+- T_b: Time to build (for platform solutions)

 A solution is considered viable if T_be ≤ 24 months.